The number of independent sellers has ballooned since platforms like eBay, Amazon Marketplace and Facebook Marketplace came to the fore.

 If certain elements are more prominent than others, you can guide your visitors’ attention to the right places, and evoke the emotional responses that you’re looking for.
-Many sites already do this, with banners displaying featured products appearing large at the top of the page, or pop ups displaying your most important call to actions (CTAs) appearing in bold colours in the centre of the screen.
+Many sites already do this, with banners displaying featured products appearing large at the top of the page, or pop ups displaying your most important calls to action (CTAs) appearing in bold colours in the centre of the screen.

 You may already be doing some of these techniques, but I would urge you to pay attention to the emotional content of each element.
 Is your CTA telling customers to shop in your sale in cool, calming colours rather than the more desirable hot colours?
 Or is your featured product banner devoid of any images that might encourage visitors to identify with people already using the product?